New Puppy Checklist: Everything You Need to Know

 Every new dog owner gets to look forward to the joys of toilet training, so puppy pads are an absolute must!
 They will introduce your pup to the concept of going to the toilet in one place to help prevent any accidents!

-The Pet Living Puppy Pads are the perfect option.
+The Rufus & Rosie Puppy Training Pads are the perfect option.
+Ultra absorbent with layer lock protection and odour control, these puppy pads prevent leakage and protect your floors whilst training your new pooch.
 Made from five absorbent layers, they will prevent any leakage and protect your flooring whilst you’re toilet training your new pooch.

 Now that you’re a dog owner, poo bags are going to become your new shopping list staple - welcome to the world of dog parenting!

 You’ll need to take a supply out with you every time you go for a walk - there’s nothing worse than being caught short!
-The Good Boy Standard Poo Bags are a great choice, and you can even get a Poo Bag Dispenser to attach to your lead, so you’ll never forget a poo bag again!
+The Rufus & Rosie Pocket Poop Bags are a great choice, and you can even get a Poo Bag Dispenser to attach to your lead, so you’ll never forget a poo bag again!

-Some owners may choose not to use a crate for their new pup, but they do give their own space to chill out in, so they’re definitely worth considering.
+Some parents may choose not to use a crate for their new pup, but they do give their own space to chill out in, so they’re definitely worth considering.
 They’re also great for when you have to leave your pooch unsupervised, as you know they’ll be safe and secure in their little den.
+The Rufus & Rosie Fold Flat Dog Crate is available in a variety of sizes and is portable too.

 Your excitable little pup is going to want to explore everything and everywhere whilst out on your walks, which means puddles, patches of mud and anything else they can sniff out.
 It’s inevitable that they’ll get a little mucky from time to time, so make sure you’re prepared with a whole host of grooming supplies, to keep them clean such as: